- BY Tim Kanak

 5V crimp roof panels are commonly manufactured using Galvalume, a steel core with a zinc and aluminum coating.

-It’s suitable for both residential and commercial applications due to its robust construction.
-Crimp roofs typically come with a 25- to 30-year warranty with long lasting beauty.
+It’s suitable for both residential roofing and commercial roofing applications due to its robust construction.
+Crimp roofs typically come with a 25- to 30-year warranty with long-lasting beauty.

 Standing seam roofs are incredibly robust and long-lasting.
 They have elevated seams with tightly fitted panels that help to provide excellent protection against the elements.